 It's been commented on at several points that I've been 'really good' at 'not inviting people' to my wedding.
 This is a very strange thing to hear, but sadly, lots of people get caught up in people-pleasing and this often leads to huge guest lists and consequently a huge bill!
 I was nearly one of those people...

 We always knew that we'd have a long engagement because we didn't wanna start married life in debt - but equally wanted to celebrate our exciting news, so organised an engagement party (this was an amazing call!).
 We had a huge party, invited everyone we thought we'd invite to the big day and started venue hunting for the do.
 The party was amazing, in the sense that lots of people turned up and it was SO lovely to see so many faces.
-What wasn't amazing, was how much my feet hurt because I wasn't even a teeny bit tipsy.
+What wasn't amazing, was how anxious I was all evening.
 I'd spent all night fretting that I hadn't spoken to people for long enough or said hello to everyone, and literally nursed the same glass of vino all night (until my friend Sophie fell on me and knocked it out of my hand - lol).
 My blisters had blisters and I was not OK.
 I knew I couldn't have a big wedding.
 I feel awful and so ungrateful for saying this but it just wasn't for me.

 5 - HONEYMOON GIFT LIST

-This is my favourite of all! as without the #trailfindershoneymoon giftlist we wouldn't have planned the honeymoon of our dreams!
+This is my favourite of all! as without the Trailfinders gift list we wouldn't have planned the honeymoon of our dreams!
 Essentially, the website collates honeymoon donations from guests.
 You can set time parameters to establish how long guests have to donate.
-Trailfinders also donate £100 to your honeymoon fund once you've had one donation.
+When we booked...
+Trailfinders also donated £100 to honeymoon funds once you'd had one donation.
 You can share your honeymoon plans with guests and leave messages for them to see.
 The website is very easy to use, and should you have any unlikely issues staff are very reliable and will work to resolve them as soon as possible.

-You sign up via their website [https://www.trailfinders.com/wishlist#/] as a couple.
+You sign up via their website as a couple.
 It takes a few days to set up but you will be emailed with a confirmation when it's good to go.
 Trailfinders post up to 100 honeymoon poem cards free of charge, to put into your invitations.
-It's a really cute way of asking for money for your honeymoon - plus, my family said to me they loved it because guests know the money is definitely going on the honeymoon (which may mean they are more generous - bonuuuuusss!)
+It's a really cute way of asking for money for your honeymoon without coming across as entitled - plus, my family said to me they loved it because guests know the money is definitely going on the honeymoon (which may mean they are more generous - bonuuuuusss!)